Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 If they are correct, then the client will be notified to continue by sending its version.
 The manager will compare with its own version, which must not be more recent than the one of the client.
 In case of success the access of the client will be granted.

-At this point the causes of failure are:
+At this point the main causes of failure are:

  - connection refused, if the Orge server is not available (ex: not running, filtered by a firewall, with no internet connection, not found in DNS, etc.)